Week beginning 07 December 2020

 Topic

-This week’s topic learning is all about our new history topic: Ancient Greece.
+This week’s topic learning is all about our history topic: Ancient Greece.
 This video lesson from Oak National Academy links to some of the learning we’ve been doing in class recently.

 (Suggested time: 30-45 minutes)